sorenmacbeth/flambo/Tutorial.md

 The `app-name` flambo function is used to set the name of our application.

-As with most distributed computing systems, Spark has a [myriad](http://spark.apache.org/docs/latest/configuration.html) of properties that control most application settings.
-With flambo you can either `set` these properties directly on a _SparkConf_ object, e.g. `(conf/set "spark.akka.timeout" "300")`, or via a Clojure map, `(conf/set conf)`.
+As with most distributed computing systems, Spark has a [myriad of properties](http://spark.apache.org/docs/latest/configuration.html) that control most application settings.
+With flambo you can either `set` these properties directly on a _SparkConf_ object, e.g., `(conf/set "spark.akka.timeout" "300")`, or via a Clojure map, `(conf/set conf)`.
 Here, we set an empty map, `(def conf {})`, for illustration.

 Similarly, we set the executor runtime enviroment properties either directly via key/value strings or by passing a Clojure map of key/value strings. `conf/set-executor-env` handles both.